Suggested Audio Jukebox:

 #12 Marilyn Burns

 Marilyn’s presence would be much higher had it been purely based on her performance as Sally Hardesty.
 The Zola Budd of horror would give Forrest Gump a run for his milk money and “Jenny” just doesn’t have the same bite as “arrrgh.”
 Tobe did a bit of an Ashton Kutcher on poor Marilyn and pranked her ass good.
-Let’s not get it twisted, she was aware she wasn’t shooting Kramer vs. Kramer, but at no juncture was she fully alert to his true intention.
+Let’s not get it twisted, she was more than aware she wasn’t shooting Kramer vs. Kramer, but at no juncture was she fully alert to his true intention.
 Hooper put his beleaguered starlet through the bloody ringer, with the hulking frame of Gunnar Hansen only ever a handful of branches back, and wielding an instrument of annihilation which appeared worryingly out of control.
-Even Leatherface’s hefty bulk seemed to struggle keeping that bad boy on a leash and I envisage a soiled pair of panties come laundry day for Burns.
+Even Leatherface’s hefty bulk seemed to struggle keeping that bad boy on a leash and I envisage a soiled pair of panties come laundry day for the hapless Burns.

 On a separate note, there is much hidden hilarity following on from that infernal chase.
 A mere five minutes after panting like play group pedophiles we were supplied with comedy gold as Jim Siedow bonked our burlap-bound belle upside her pretty little head, whilst wearing a full set of demented grinning gnashers, assuring her that she was in safe hands.
-Additionally, Allen Danziger almost made the True Scream Queen listing for his shrill shriek as a large rusty mallet found a route through his tight perm.
+Additionally, Allen Danziger almost made the True Scream Queen listing for his shrill shriek as a large rusty mallet made a bludgeoning B-line through his tight perm.

 #11 Sigourney Weaver